 The ProMIS SAB brings together a multidisciplinary group of specialists in Alzheimer’s and neurodegenerative diseases along with experts in neurotoxic, propagating misfolded proteins (toxic oligomers).
 The current members of the Company’s SAB are:

-- Neil R. Cashman, MD., Chief Science Officer at ProMIS Neurosciences and Professor of Medicine at the University of British Columbia, where he holds the Canada Research Chair in Neurodegeneration and Protein Misfolding Diseases, and serves as the Director of the UBC ALS Centre.
-Dr. Cashman is recognized as a pioneer in the field of prions and their role in development of neurodegenerative diseases, in particular ALS and AD.
+- Neil R. Cashman, MD., is Chief Science Officer at ProMIS Neurosciences and Professor of Medicine at the University of British Columbia, where he holds the Canada Research Chair in Neurodegeneration and Protein Misfolding Diseases and serves as the Director of the UBC ALS Centre.
+Dr. Cashman is recognized as a pioneer in the field of prions and their role in the development of neurodegenerative diseases, in particular ALS and AD.
 Neil Cashman is co-chair of the SAB.